DSaunders/EasyEvents/readme.md

 - .NET Core
 - Strongly typed events and handlers
 - Async everywhere
 - Event persistence handled for you.
-SqlServer, Postgresql, the file system or in-memory - with more to come (including EventStore)
+EasyEvents stores events in SqlServer, Postgresql, the file system or in-memory (with more to come)

 Raise events, then create handlers that respond to the events and modify application state in memory.
 When your application re-starts, replay all of the events to restore your state with one line of code.